JancoBH/Angular-Movies/README.md

 See **Installing** for steps to make it work in your local environment.
 ## 💻 Live Demo

-✔ Github Pages: https://jancobh.github.io/Angular-Movies/ (new with Angular 13 + improvements + still working on it)
+✔ Github Pages: https://jancobh.github.io/Angular-Movies/ (new with Angular 13 + improvements + still working on it).

-❌ Firebase hosting: https://angular-movies-c91ba.firebaseapp.com/ (old with Angular 8 and a lot of unnecessary code with bugs)
+❌ Firebase hosting: https://angular-movies-c91ba.firebaseapp.com/ (old with Angular 8 and a lot of unnecessary code with bugs).

 ## 📋 Prerequisites